MysticMods/Roots/docs/zs/pacifist.md

 );
 ```

-Allows the addition of new entities to the list of 'Pacifist' creatures, i.e., those that, when killed, will grant the Untrue Pacifist advancement.
+Allows the addition of new thaumcraft.entities to the list of 'Pacifist' creatures, i.e., those that, when killed, will grant the Untrue Pacifist advancement.

 ---